top of page

 Lab Resources and Communication Channels

 Slack – Much of our day-to-day communication takes place on our lab slack channel, this keeps our quick questions and clarifications from getting missed in busy email inboxes.
 Slack acts as an instant message service and virtual message board rolled into one and can be used through an app on smart phones, tablets and computers.
 Some people love the freedom and ease that Slack allows and will often send messages on weekends, during holidays, or even in the middle of the night.
-Please do not feel pressure to respond immediately.
+Please do NOT feel pressure to respond immediately.
 Similarly, if you send someone a message on Slack during off hours don’t be upset if you don’t get an immediate response.
 Slack lets you mute incoming messages during specific times, and you are welcome to use this feature if you wish.
 However, please be sure to respond to messages the next business day.
+Messages are only on the Slack for 90 days, so please be sure to move important data/information/etc. to longer- term storage.

 bottom of page